Hyperoxaluria: Treatment

 The main therapeutic approach to primary hyperoxaluria is still restricted to symptomatic treatment, i.e. kidney transplantation once the disease has already reached mature or terminal stages.
 However, through genomics and proteomics approaches, efforts are currently being made to elucidate the kinetics of AGXT folding which has a direct bearing on its targeting to appropriate subcellular localization.
-Secondary hyperoxaluria is much more common than primary hyperoxaluria, and should be treated by limiting dietary oxalate and providing calcium supplementation.
 A child with primary hyperoxaluria was treated with a liver and kidney transplant.
 A favorable outcome is more likely if a kidney transplant is complemented by a liver transplant, given the disease originates in the liver.